Hong Chengchou: Early service under the Ming Dynasty against the peasant rebellions

 When he was young and preparing for his future career as an official, he was strictly tutored by a man called Zhang Xianmo, who likely introduced him to the study of military classics, something that would become important later in his career.
 When he received the jinshi degree in 1616, he was made an official of the Ministry of Justice in the capital, where he remained for six years.
 During the 1620s he rapidly ascended in the administrative hierarchy, until he was transferred to Shaanxi in 1627 as Administration Vice Commissioner in charge of the Tax Intendant Circuit, although he became embroiled in the suppression of the ongoing rebellions in the province.

-In 1629 he became formally assigned to the military administration of the province, and displayed great skills dealing with a number of rebel attacks.
+In 1629 he became formally assigned to the military administration of the province, and displayed promising skills dealing with a number of rebel attacks.
 Because of his performance, he was named Assistant Censor-in-Chief and Grand Coordinator of Yansui in late 1629, and achieved a number of successes in the field against Wang Jiayin and one of the future major rebels, Zhang Xiangzhong, pacifying most of Yansui.
 He was eventually made Supreme Commander of the Three Border Regions in 1631 to substitute Yang He, who was repeatedly found to not be up to the task.
-In 1632 he and one of the most able Ming field commanders, Cao Wenzhao, killed several bandit leaders, including Ke Tianfei, Lighted Lamp and Heaven-Disturbing Monkey.
+In 1632, he and one of the most able Ming field commanders, Cao Wenzhao, killed several bandit leaders, including Ke Tianfei, Lighted Lamp and Heaven-Disturbing Monkey.
 In the following years he scored even more successes, either destroying or forcing to flee from Shaanxi every major rebel group.